-Ansel Adams (1902-1984)
+1. Ansel Adams (1902-1984)

 Ansel Adams was an American photographer and environmentalist whose prints are the perfect evidence that the work that happens after pressing the shutter button is extremely important.
-As a whole, his images depict a pure fascination with nature as his landscape photographs of the American West—especially Yosemite National Park—are his most iconic body of work.
+As a whole, his images depict a pure fascination with nature, as his landscape photographs of the American West—especially Yosemite National Park—are his most iconic body of work.

 Anytime someone hears the phrase “Landscape Photography,” it’s no surprise that Adams is likely the first to come to mind since his passion for landscape photography transformed his skills into stunning mastery.